frictionlessdata/website-old/guides/joining-tabular-data-in-python.md

 | Afghanistan | AFG | 2007 | 82.7748069188 |
 | Afghanistan | AFG | 2008 | 108.0666000101 |

+## Loading the Data

-The first step is to load the Data Packages as usual.
-We also need to import `DictWriter` to write the merged rows to our new CSV.
+As usual, the first step is to load the Data Packages library `datapackage`.
+We also need to import `DictWriter` to write our merged rows to a new CSV.

 {% highlight python %}
 import datapackage